Optional Lectio Divina Prayer

 First, let’s make sure we clearly understand the doctrine itself.
 Since the time of the Apostles, Christians have believed that the bread and wine at Mass are changed into Christ’s Body and Blood.
 But this is not a chemical change.
 If you put the consecrated host under a microscope, you would see all the chemical properties of bread.
 But Catholics for 2,000 years have believed what that young girl in China believed and died for: that, during the Last Supper on the night before he died, Jesus took bread and said “This is my body…” — and underneath those outward, sensible appearances of bread is the very Body, Blood, Soul and Divinity of Christ.

 Second, we need to grasp clearly the biblical foundations for the Eucharist.
 While many Scriptural passages shed light on this mystery, there’s one in particular that gives the richest insights.
-Let’s look at John’s Gospel, Chapter 6, where Jesus delivers his clearest teaching about the Eucharist.
+Let’s look at chapter 6 of John’s Gospel, where Jesus delivers his clearest teaching about the Eucharist.

 Although many non-Catholic Christians think of the Eucharist in a purely symbolic way — that the Eucharist is just a symbol of Jesus’ Body and Blood or a sacred reminder of Christ — Jesus tells the crowds something different in this scene from John.
 He says that he is the true Bread of Life and that they must eat his flesh and drink his blood if they want to have eternal life.
 That’s strong language.
 And it’s clear he’s not speaking merely in a figurative or metaphorical way: He’s speaking literally.
 He really wants us to partake of his Body and Blood.

 We can see from the crowd’s response that they clearly understood Jesus in this literal way.
 They grumbled and complained about this radical idea.
 Even “many of his disciples drew back and no longer went about with him” (Jn 6:66).
 If the Eucharist were just a symbol, why didn’t Jesus call them all back, saying, “Wait, I was only speaking figuratively!”?
 Instead, he lets them go.
-He loves us so much that he is not willing to compromise on his supreme gift to us or to make it more tame or comprehensible — the gift of his very Body and Blood in the Eucharist.
+He loves us so much that he is not willing to compromise on his supreme gift to us — the gift of his very Body and Blood in the Eucharist.

 Discuss: Do you believe in the real presence?
 Could you explain it to someone else?
 What difference does this truth make in your life?